iliashevrin/summer-school-tutorials/spec-stats.md

         class="tau.smlab.syntech.ui.action.SynthesisAction">
       </action>
    ```
-   You can add this XML in the editor view section, in the explorer view section, or both.
 7. Compile everything and open the development Eclipse application.
 8. Right click on a specification file, choose "Specification Statistics" and look at the output in the console.